jcahill1479/Bouncy-Bullet/README.md

 before.
 The time limit of the level and the amount of bullets you have are constantly displayed during the game in the upper right hand corner.

-10th Level: The 10th level is different from the first 9 levels as in this level you are able to move at will.
-During this level the game basically becomes a battle royale and the enemies are all able to shoot bullets (the enemies have unlimited ammo) and are able to move at will.
-The enemies are just cpu’s whose only goal is to shoot and kill you.
-It only takes one bullet to kill you just like it only takes one bullet to kill the enemies.
-Furthermore, you still only have a limited amount of ammo (to be determined by the coder) and there is still a time limit.
-You want to be able to kill all of the enemies without dying yourself, without running out of time, and without running out of bullets.
-If you fail to do this then you restart at level one:(

 Multiplayer: In the multiplayer version of this game it is just like the normal version except you and the other player are spawned at different parts of the room and the levels are all much more difficult than the single player version since you have more ammo as you have two people playing.
 They way the two players play is that player one will go first and shoot their first bullet off at the enemy and then player two will use the same controls to shoot a bullet from their sprite and it will alternate like this until you win or lose.
 It is up to the game coder on how hard to make the levels to make it not too easy or hard for the two players to win.
-The 10th level for multiplayer is just another regular level.
-The 10th level for multiplayer is just very very hard.
 Player one’s stat (bullets left) is shown on the upper left hand corner and player two’s stat is shown on the upper right hand corner.
 The time remaining in the level is shown in the middle of the top of the game.